Your legal responsibility

 Private commercial waste disposal centres

-Important note - If you don't dispose of your commercial waste properly - for example if you leave it out in an open area - you can be prosecuted and fined up to £50,000.
+Important note - If you do not dispose of your commercial waste properly - for example if you leave it out in an open area - you can be prosecuted and fined up to £50,000.